 Josh Berger, President of Harry Potter Global Franchise Development says: “We are thrilled to partner with Lumos on this landmark installation, which is sure to delight fans and the tens of thousands of commuters and tourists passing through Peter’s Hill each day.”

-Sat Oct 18th – Mon 12th Nov, nightly from 6.45pm: Fantastic Beasts: Wizarding World Supports London
+Sat Oct 18th – Mon 12th Nov, nightly from 6.45pm with a short light display to music every 15 minutes : Fantastic Beasts: Wizarding World Supports London

 Peter’s Hill, EC4V

-Fantastic Beasts: The Crimes Of Grindelwald is out from Fri 16th Nov
+Fantastic Beasts: The Crimes Of Grindelwald is out on Fri 16th Nov

 For more info click here